How to Avoid Phishing | How to Prevent Phishing Attacks

 - Keep your machines up to date. (or leave it for the professionals)

-If you are transferring funds to any business account query any changes to the bank account and ensure that there is a verbal and written correspondence.
-Ensure you check your records and call the right tele no as the tele no in the document you have may be false.
+If you are transferring funds to any business account query any changes to the bank account and ensure that there is verbal and written correspondence.
+Verify your records and confirm the correct phone number, as the number in the document may be fraudulent.

-Have a checklist process in place and have it reviewed regularly to ensure that team members follow the right process specially when there is a change of banking details request.
+Have a checklist process in place and have it reviewed regularly to ensure that team members follow the right process especially when there is a change of banking details request.

 HOW to implement it- This can be added to your DNS via a TXT record such as the sample record below.